 X-linked adrenoleukodystrophy (ALD) is a severe and disabling orphan neurometabolic disease caused by mutations in the ABCD1 gene which encodes for a key protein that is required for metabolism of very long chain fatty acids (VLCFA) by peroxisomes (cellular organelles).
 Elevated VLCFA leads to axonal degeneration and demyelination in both brain and spinal cord with the likely involvement of both inflammation and mitochondrial dysfunction.
 The pathophysiology of ALD is also apparently well aligned with potential effects that are mediated by Poxel's two small molecule platforms – direct AMPK activators and deuterium-modified TZDs.

 Forms of this disease include adrenal insufficiency, cerebral ALD (C-ALD) and adrenomyeloneuropathy (AMN) which is the most common form – typically occurring in adolescence through adulthood.
 The relative timing of onset and progression of these overlapping disease forms are shown in the figure below.
 AMN is characterized by chronic and progressive distal axonopathy involving the long tracts of the spinal cord and to a lesser extent the peripheral nerves resulting in progressive stiffness and weakness in the legs, impaired gait and balance, incontinence, loss of sensation and spasticity.
-All men are affected and many women also present with features of AMN with a later onset.
+Nearly all men with a diagnosis of ALD will develop AMN, and many women also present with features of AMN with a later onset.
 C-ALD is characterized by inflammatory demyelination of cells in the brain and typically afflicts children, but many men with AMN may also develop cerebral disease; these white matter brain lesions lead to severe neurologic deficits and death.

 ALD Market Overview

-In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are planned to initiate in early 2022, with data expected by year end 2022.
+In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are planned to initiate as soon as possible, subject to financing.
 The initial focus will be on patients with adrenomyeloneuropathy (AMN), the largest subtype of ALD.
 The studies will enroll adult male AMN patients and assess the effect of PXL065 and PXL770 over 12 weeks of treatment on pharmacokinetics, safety, and efficacy using relevant biomarkers, including the impact on elevated very long-chain fatty acids (VLCFA), the hallmark plasma marker of disease.

 PXL065 offers a new approach for the treatment of ALD.
 PXL065 is the R-stereoisomer (deuterium-modified single R-isomer) of pioglitazone and its parent molecule has been marketed since 1999 for the treatment of type 2 diabetes.
 Published literature provides a potential rationale for considering D-TZDs in ALD.
 Firstly, pioglitazone has demonstrated strong efficacy in the classical ALD model, the ABCD1 null mouse; in addition, pioglitazone has been shown to confer neuroprotection in other contexts.
 Also, a key non-genomic mechanisms modulated by pioglitazone and PXL065 (and other D-TZDs) – the mitochondrial pyruvate carrier – MPC – is also implicated as a target for neurodegeneration.